Compound expressions

 - X / Y*xyScale - Z*zScale

-Plus all combinations with reductions, where the scalars are either equal to 1 or 0.
+Plus all combinations with reductions, where the scalars are either equal to 1 or 0 for all of the above.
 It is interesting to observe, that the following three examples:

 - X + Y